 Songkran festival as typically Asian water war

 These voluntary street battles are fought with water and baby powder, and conflict seems to make most of the people happy!
 Adults and kids engage in this yearly fun ritual of shooting water guns, throwing water balloon bombs, and splashing buckets of water on each other.
-Three-day war is not enough for everyone, so one can expect to experience some water splashing even in the week following the official public holiday dates!
+A three-day war is not enough for everyone, so one can expect to experience some water splashing even in the week following the official public holiday dates!

 However, celebrating the start of the new year by throwing water is not the Cambodian specialty.
-People in Thailand, Myanmar, Laos and Yunnan province of China each have their water festival.
+People in Thailand, Myanmar, Laos, and Yunnan province of China each have their water festival.
 While Songkran is most often associated with Thailand water games, each country has its specific name that marks the start of the new year – Moha Sangkran, according to the ancient horoscope.
-In most of the countries of East and Southeast Asia, April 13 is the date when festivities launch.
+In most of the countries of East and Southeast Asia, April 13 is the date when the festivities launch.
 It is the end of the harvesting season and the start of the rainy one.

 Bathing Buddha for good luck